-So if a blogger has a website about places to eat in Columbus, and they link to your website, search engines are smart enough to see that the link from the blogger’s website is relevant to your website.
-And because their website focuses on Columbus, that is going to give your site more local relevance and help you show up in search results.
+So if a blogger has a website about places to eat in Columbus, and they link to your website, search engines are smart enough to see that the link from the blogger’s website is relevant and help you show up in local search results.

 And if you don’t have a lot of local contacts, think about making new friends.
 Find some local bloggers, businesses, or websites.
-But make sure to reach out and work on building a relationship before you ask about links.
+But, make sure to reach out and work on building a relationship before you ask for links.

 Although link building is good for SEO, it’s important to think about actual human beings here.

 Now, before you go out and add a link to your business from every listing directory you can find, remember that these links are sometimes considered “unnatural” by search engines.
-Unnatural links are easy to get, links that you can create yourself.
+Unnatural links are easy to get, often from less trustworthy sources.

-Link signals are important for local search, but search engines put less importance on some links (certain low-quality directory links) than others (links to content).
+Link signals are important for local search marketing, but search engines put less importance on some links (certain low-quality directory links) than others (links to content).